Endorsement Procedures

 • Section 3.
 Candidate endorsements shall be considered on a per-office basis under an approval voting process, in which members shall have the freedom to simultaneously vote for as many candidates running for a given position as they approve of.
 For the purposes of these rules, “per office basis” means that all competing endorsement requests for that office are considered together and not separately, to allow the use of approval voting.

 • Section 4.
-In accordance with Section 3 of this rule, motions to endorse more than one candidate for a position shall be deemed out of order at all times.
+Motions to endorse more than one candidate for a position shall be deemed out of order at all times, and the organization shall have no more than one endorsed candidate for each office in any election.

 • Section 7.
 The Secretary or their designee shall be responsible for tracking the organization’s endorsement votes and decisions, and advising the Chair when points of inquiry are raised about an endorsement vote taken earlier in the meeting or at a prior meeting.